 23.4 No Assignment.
 Contractor may not assign or otherwise transfer any of its rights or obligations under this Agreement (whether by operation of law, change of control, or otherwise), except to any successor to its business by merger, acquisition, consolidation or sale of assets, or to any entity controlling, controlled by or under common control with the Contractor; provided, however, that such assignee or transferee is not a competitor of Medicine-On-Time.

-23.5 Equal Opportunity Employer Contractor represents that (i) it is an equal opportunity employer and does not discriminate on the basis of race, sex, , age, national origin, disability, marital status, veteran status or any other basis forbidden by law, (ii) that Services will be provided/performed in conformance with the above stated nondiscrimination policy and all applicable equal opportunity laws and policies and (iii) Contractor will not directly or indirectly violate the letter or spirit of such laws and policies.
+23.5 Equal Opportunity Employer.
+Contractor represents that (i) it is an equal opportunity employer and does not discriminate on the basis of race, sex, sexual orientation, age, national origin, disability, marital status, veteran status or any other basis forbidden by law, (ii) that Services will be provided/performed in conformance with the above stated nondiscrimination policy and all applicable equal opportunity laws and policies and (iii) Contractor will not directly or indirectly violate the letter or spirit of such laws and policies.

 23.6 Entire Agreement and Amendments.
 This Agreement (including all exhibits, amendments, attachments, SOWs and documents incorporated by reference) contains the entire Agreement between the parties related to this subject matter and no alteration or variation of the terms of this Agreement shall be valid unless made in a writing signed by both parties.
 No terms issued by Contractor or appearing on any other document provided by Contractor including without limit any order or purchase order acknowledgment form will have any force or effect or otherwise be binding on the parties.
 In the event any conflict or inconsistencies arise between the terms of this Agreement and the terms of any SOW issued hereunder, the terms of the SOW shall govern with respect to the Services provided under that SOW only.
 This Agreement supersedes any prior or contemporaneous agreements or understandings between the parties hereto.